 The same stipulation applies to free air time.
-Although many argue that the equal time rule is a reasonable means to regulate the public airwaves and prevent broadcasters from using their media power to promote a particular candidate, others see it as a violation of the First Amendment free speech and freedom of the press rights of radio and television station owners.
+Although many argue that the equal-time rule is a reasonable means to regulate the public airwaves and prevent broadcasters from using their media power to promote a particular candidate, others see it as a violation of the First Amendment free-speech and freedom of the press rights of radio and television station owners.

-Often confused with the fairness doctrine — a Federal Communications Commission (FCC) policy concerned with the overall balance of broadcast programming and repealed in 1987—the equal opportunity provision remains an enforceable congressional statute.
+Often confused with the fairness doctrine — a Federal Communications Commission (FCC) policy concerned with the overall balance of broadcast programming and repealed in 1987—the equal-opportunity provision remains an enforceable congressional statute.
 The law first emerged in the Radio Act of 1927 and was established by the Communications Act of 1934.

-In 1959, however, when a political candidate used the equal opportunity law to make defamatory remarks about an opposing candidate, and in light of growing television news coverage of political campaigns, Congress amended the Communications Act of 1934 to include four statutory exemptions to the equal opportunity provision.
-Under the amendment, broadcasters are not subject to equal access obligations when a legally qualified candidate is included in a bona fide newscast, news interview, documentary, or on-the-spot coverage of a news event.
+In 1959, however, when a political candidate used the equal-opportunity law to make defamatory remarks about an opposing candidate, and in light of growing television news coverage of political campaigns, Congress amended the Communications Act of 1934 to include four statutory exemptions to the equal opportunity provision.
+Under the amendment, broadcasters are not subject to equal-access obligations when a legally qualified candidate is included in a bona fide newscast, news interview, documentary, or on-the-spot coverage of a news event.
 This amendment sought to relieve broadcasters of the impossibility of providing free air time to every minor candidate.

-In 1960 Congress had to suspend the equal opportunity law to allow the Kennedy-Nixon presidential debates to take place, because the FCC did not recognize the debates as meeting one of the four exemption categories authorized by Congress.
-Not until fifteen years later did the FCC rule that the exemption for on-the-spot news coverage of a bona fide news event would include debates, but only when sponsored by a party unrelated to the political candidates.
+In 1960 Congress had to suspend the equal-opportunity law to allow the Kennedy-Nixon presidential debates to take place, because the FCC did not recognize the debates as meeting one of the four exemption categories authorized by Congress.
+Not until 15 years later did the FCC rule that the exemption for on-the-spot news coverage of a bona fide news event would include debates, but only when sponsored by a party unrelated to the political candidates.

-In October 1979, CBS, NBC, and ABC denied the Carter-Mondale presidential campaign’s request to purchase thirty minutes of prime time, stating that the 1980 presidential campaign was not under way.
+In October 1979, CBS, NBC, and ABC denied the Carter-Mondale presidential campaign’s request to purchase 30 minutes of prime time, stating that the 1980 presidential campaign was not under way.
 The Carter-Mondale campaign filed a complaint that eventually appeared before the Supreme Court.
 In a 5-4 decision in CBS, Inc. v.
 Federal Communications Commission (1981), the Supreme Court upheld the constitutionality of a limited right of “reasonable access” to the broadcast media.

 In 1991 the FCC significantly altered the exemption policy by defining the “use” of a broadcast facility to include only those images and voiceovers that were authorized by a candidate or sponsored by the campaign committee.
 Previously, for example, if a station broadcast a film in which Ronald Reagan had starred as an actor, then the broadcast facility would have been obligated to provide the political opponent equal access.

-Today the equal time rule is more of a formality than a real burden on broadcasters.
+Today the equal-time rule is more of a formality than a real burden on broadcasters.
 With all the exceptions granted to the rule, it rarely limits the ability of a television or radio station to give air time to a candidate.
 Thus, although some claim that the rule violates the First Amendment, there has been no real effort to repeal it or to challenge it in court.